 For IJF events the official weigh-in is organised one day before the competition at 16:00.
 If for any reason (e.g., Olympic Games opening ceremony) a different time is proposed, it shall be agreed by the IJF Sport Commission.

-The unofficial weigh-in will start 30 minutes before the official weigh-in and the official weigh-in period will be between 30 - 60 minutes, the exact times will be published in the event outlines.
+The unofficial weigh-in will start 40 minutes before the official weigh-in and end 10 minutes before the official weigh-in.
+The official weigh-in period will be between 30 - 60 minutes, the exact times will be published in the event outlines.

-Athletes are allowed to check their weight on the official weigh-in scales from 30 minutes before the official weigh-in commences.
+Athletes are allowed to check their weight on the official weigh-in scales from 40 - 10 minutes before the official weigh-in commences.
 There is no limit to the number of times each athlete may check their weight during the time of the unofficial weigh-in.